alanwright/NetflixBot/ReadMe.md

 > /u/netflixbot Breaking Bad, "Lock, Stock and Two Smoking Barrels", Don Jon

-**Important Notes**
+### Directors

+For a list of movies directed by a director:

+> /u/netflixbot Director: Quentin Tarantino

+### Actors

+For a list of movies directed by a director:

+> /u/netflixbot Actor: Quentin Tarantino

+### Important Notes
+* Currently only supports one type of call per comment (movie, actor or director)
 * It must be "/u/netflixbot" with both '/'
-* A single space between "/u/netflixbot" and the first movie title
-* The call must be on its own line OR the last thing in a comment.
-If you put text after the call, it needs to be on its own line
+* The call must be on its own line
 * Capitlization does not matter
 * Title must match exactly; this causes problems for some things like "The Office" which is "The Office (U.S.)" on Netflix
 * There can be spaces between items in a list